Fintech (Financial Technology)

 This emerging industry improves finance with the help of technology (mobile banking, blockchain).
 The leading players in this industry are startup companies, Big Tech firms, and established financial institutions.

-A Brief History of its Evolution
+A Brief History of Fintech Evolution

 The automated teller machines (ATMs) designed in the 1960s and signature-verifying technologies were among the first innovations in the financial industry.

 All of that reduced the need to carry physical cash.
-Then in 1998, PayPal was founded.
+Then, in 1998, PayPal was founded.
 PayPal represented the revolutionary way to send money and accept payments.

 Financial institutions enjoyed high regulations for several years, which served as a barrier to new entrants.
 But, as time passed, new technology broke this barrier.